Prostate Cancer

 Risk Stratification & Treatment

-Patients must then understand the details of their own prostate cancer.
+Several variables contribute to risk stratification.
 These include parameters such as how much cancer was present on their biopsy (number of needles), the percentage of each needle or core that contains cancer, the PSA pattern and velocity of rise (much more important than just the latest PSA), and the highest grade of cancer seen on the biopsy report (Gleason grade).
 One thing to note regarding PSA is that patients found before their PSA gets to 10 ng/dl are considered to have been caught early, with a far lower risk of metastasis.
-In terms of Gleason score, Dr. Engel tries to explain this as really four grades, just like most other cancers have.
+In terms of Gleason’s score, Dr. Engel tries to explain this as four grades, just like most other cancers have.
 The lowest grade is a 6(3+3).
 All Gleason grades lower than this are no longer called cancer.
-There are two grades of seven, 3+4 and 4+3, in order of aggressiveness, and finally Gleason scores 8-10, the most aggressive.
+There are two grades of seven, 3+4 and 4+3, in order of aggressiveness, and finally, Gleason scores 8-10, the most aggressive.
+So, he will discuss these grades as grade groups one, two, three, and four with four being the most aggressive.
+Most pathologists have started to present things this way as well on pathology reports.

 • No risk